-- The extent to which there are well-defined local norms. - The degree to which an operating unit is embedded in the local environment. - The strength of the flow of resources between the parent and the subsidiary. - The orientation of the parent to control. - The nature of the industry. - The specific organizational competencies, including HRM, that are critical for achieving competitive advantage in a global environment.
+- The degree to which an operating unit is embedded in the local environment. - The strength of the flow of resources between the parent and the subsidiary. - The orientation of the parent to control. - The nature of the industry. - The specific organizational competencies, including HRM, that are critical for achieving competitive advantage in a global environment.